nimanaqavi/Verilog-MathFunctions/README.md

 Distributed under the MIT License.

-**Enjoy using this digital function calculator based on the Taylor/Maclaurin series!**
+I hope you find this Taylor/Maclaurin-based function calculator useful in your digital design projects.